 - Age-related declines

-In response to the evolving novel coronavirus (COVID-19) situation, Uber has decided to permanently close all Greenlight Hubs within Australia.
+Meanwhile in response to the evolving novel coronavirus (COVID-19) situation, Uber has decided to permanently close all Greenlight Hubs within Australia effective 19 May 2020.